 There seemed to be quite a lot of development work going on at Woburn Safari Park at the moment so when we stopped for a picnic there were a few areas that were fenced off with workmen inside.
 This was off putting so we walked further to find somewhere quieter and prettier to eat our lunch.
 We then went for a wander through the lemur enclosure, past the penguins, seeing giant tortoises, lazy pigs laying in the sun and sea lions showing off for the tourists!

-There was also a walk through squirrel monkey enclosure, an Australian outback walk through and a petting farm part with lots of goats.
+There was also a walk through safari park monkey enclosure, an Australian outback walk through and a petting farm part with lots of goats.
 There were places everywhere to wash your hands if you’d touched animals or their enclosures.
 One great thing about visiting any zoo at this time of year is that there are baby animals everywhere – Tiny squirrel monkeys, baby wallabies in pouches and the smallest lemurs I have ever seen.
 A really great time to visit an animal park!